Yurzs/mirror.docker.yurzs.dev/README.md

 This is a simple docker compose project to create a mirror of the docker hub registry.

+## This registry mirror

+This mirror is available under the domain `mirror.docker.yurzs.dev`

 ## Usage

 1. Clone the repository